The next morning, Roeland continued his journey to Atar and as it was midweek, I had a few days to explore some other areas of

 Nouakchott before the weekend, when Gabriel had organised a few days off from his work so that we could make our trip to Kiffa.
 It was much windier than on my Summer visit and the air was sometimes quite 'foggy' with a fine

 mixture of sand and dust in suspension.
-Click the thumbnail for some views of the people
+Click the picture below for some views of the people

 and animals going about their normal daily lives in the outskirts of the city near Nouakchott's airport,

-I visited my friends in the local bead markets and was please to find that they had collected some lovely specimens of antique Kiffa and ancient Medieval beads for me.
+I visited my friends in the local bead markets and was pleased to find that they had collected some lovely specimens of antique Kiffa and ancient Medieval beads for me.

-imported from Europe in the 1800s to be fashioned into beads, some of which are highly priced and very collectable.
+from Europe in the 1800s to be fashioned into beads, some of which are highly priced and very collectable.
+Click the picture below for scenes of the market bead shops.

-currency .. the Ouguiya .. which had risen in value against international currencies by 20% since my summer visit, only
+.. the Ouguiya .. which had risen in value against international currencies by 20% since my summer visit, only five months

 that when found were completely black with age, but which he had patiently cleaned to perfection.